How to Work from Home (11 Not-so-Obvious Tips)

-You’re not used to the fine art of work-from-home attire.
+You may not be used to the fine art of work-from-home attire.

 You’re not used to being socially isolated day in and day out.